 The Master of Arts in Clinical Counseling (MACC) is a CACREP accredited program for adult students committed to upholding the highest standards in professional mental health and addictions counseling.
-Offered at both our Philadelphia Center and main campus sites, the MACC program prepares you to address complicated issues of social justice and healthy functioning with an approach that combines theory, technique and hands-on practical experiences.
+Offered at both our Philadelphia Campus and main campus, the MACC program prepares students to address complicated issues of social justice and healthy functioning with an approach that combines theory, technique and hands-on practical experiences.
 Methods of instruction include lecture, skill demonstrations, role plays, small group interactions, and discussions.
 Most courses are delivered on site with a few online and blended course offerings.

 We offer small class sizes and exceptional support before, during, and after your graduate studies to help you continue to learn and grow.